mattmakai/fullstackpython.com/content/pages/02-development-environments/01-text-editors-ides.markdown

 Preferrably your editor will have a monospace font.
 It will also get out of your way, so no "smart" correction or automatic letter capitalization.
+The more comfortable you become in your editor of choice the faster you can figure out how to implement that next feature in your application or squash that pesky bug that you just found.

-## What's the difference between text editors and IDEs?
+### What's the difference between text editors and IDEs?
 IDEs contain text editors but many text editors, for example Notepad included with Windows, do not include IDE features.
 Many text editors such as Vim or Emacs have IDE features by default but then can be further customized